-In September 2013, the church building suffered a severe blow with the catastrophic flooding of its campus.
-Record rainfall began the calamitous situation.
-The storm drain system in town could not handle the overflow of water from Washington Street and our property became a collection area.
-Our parking lot funneled the surging water and the entire basement flooded.
-Damage was extensive as the lower level rooms accumulated 26.5 inches of standing water.
+In September 2013, Mother Nature dealt the church a severe blow.
+A quick but powerful rainfall began the disasterous situation.
+The storm drain system on Washington Street could not handle the torrent and water collected in the area in front of the parking entrance to a depth of eight inches.
+Our parking lot funneled the surging water down toward the rear of the property where it flooded into an open basement window.
+The entire basement flooded.
+Damage was extensive as the lower level rooms accumulated 26.5 inches of standing water and the mechanical room in the sub-basement was flooded to the ceiling.
 The cost of repairs amounted to hundreds of thousands of dollars and the finances of the Society were in jeopardy.
-Chair of the UUSWH Standing Committee John Pattillo hoped that the town would assume responsibility for the role its negligence played in the flood, but Wellesley never did.
+Chair of the UUSWH Standing Committee John Pattillo hoped that the town would assume responsibility for the role its negligence may have played in the flood, but Wellesley never did.

 The flood then served as a catalyst for a Capital Campaign.
 Pattillo wrote, "Although the flood was a financial setback, it has in many ways turned out to be an energizing event for the congregation."
-It provided a visioning opportunity, and UUSWH conducted a thorough property assessment and considered the programming needs on campus.
+It provided a visioning opportunity as UUSWH conducted a thorough property assessment and analyzed the programming needs on campus.
 A Capital Campaign Committee, co-chaired by David Barnard and Lynn Larsen, developed a \$1,350,000 long range plan.
 Although this goal was not achieved, the pledges of \$1,162,000 ensured that all vital projects were completed, and a surplus was even returned to the standard operating budget in 2017.
 Extensive renovations were completed in the following three years.
 The theme of this Capital Campaign was "ReNEWal."